 - Strategy adjusted as needed

 SERP features dominate modern search results.
-Understanding which features appear for your keywords and how to optimize for them is essential for visibility.
+Knowing which features appear for your target keywords - and whether you can realistically win them - shapes your optimization priorities.

-Implement schema markup for rich results, optimize for featured snippets with clear formatting, and maintain Google Business Profile for local features.
-Monitor changes as AI Overview and other features evolve.
+Implement structured data for rich results, optimize for featured snippets with clear formatting, and maintain Google Business Profile for local features.
+Use Ahrefs or Semrush to track feature ownership over time.
+Monitor changes as AI-generated overviews and other features continue evolving.

-Balance feature optimization with strong organic rankings through comprehensive content SEO and on-page optimization.
+Balance feature optimization with strong organic rankings through solid content strategy and on-page best practices.